edgedb/rfcs/text/1021-rewrites.rst

 modified.

-It is also valuable when (probably for performance reasons) you wish to maintain a field that is derived from other object state.
-(For example, maintaining a count of friends.)
+It is also valuable when (probably for performance reasons) you wish to maintain a field that is derived from other object state (for example, maintaining a count of friends) or if you want to rewrite incoming data on the database side, perhaps for backward compatability reasons.

 Note
 ====